ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/AnalogOut.md

 #### AnalogOut

 Use the AnalogOut interface to set the voltage of an analog output pin as a floating point number from 0.0 (VSS) to 1.0 (VCC).

-**Tips:**

-* Not all pins are capable of being AnalogOut, so check the pinmap for your board.
+Note: Not all pins are capable of being AnalogOut, so check the pinmap for your board.
-* For more information about converting a digital value to its analog representation, see [http://en.wikipedia.org/wiki/Digital-to-analog_converter](http://en.wikipedia.org/wiki/Digital-to-analog_converter).

 ##### API